maxonthegit/PPspliT/README.md

   * Accurate rendering of some rotation effects.
 During the presentation PowerPoint rotates shapes around the center of the visible shape body.
 Instead, PPspliT rotates it around the center of the container box.
-To explain the difference, consider an arc, whose container box is a rectangle (or, possibly, a square): PowerPoint would rotate it around the center of the arc stroke, whereas PPspliT would rotate it around the center of the container box, which is usually larger.
+To explain the difference, consider an arc, whose container box is the rectangle (or, possibly, square) that encloses the full circle: PowerPoint would rotate the arc around the center of the arc stroke itself, whereas PPspliT would rotate it around the center of the container box, which is usually larger.
   * Exit/entry effects applied to shapes that are part of a slide layout are only partially supported.
 In fact, these shapes are turned into placeholders (instead of disappearing altogether) when one attempts to delete them.